AI-Bootcamp-Team-15/Week_1/reports/test_1/README.md

 ### 3.1.
 Output from AI Chefs:

 - **Archecks:**
   - Suggested "Caprese Pasta" in response to the input of ingredients: pasta, tomato, mozzarella cheese.
   - Responded with a modified recipe for "Georgian Khachapuri Pasta" when the user expressed dislike for the Italian-inspired recipe.

 - **Donald:**
   - Provided a recipe for "Caprese Pasta" when requested by the user.
   - Offered additional assistance and recipe modifications upon user's request.

+- **Adwit:**
+  - Prompted to create a sweet dish incorporating tomatoes
+  - Introduced itself and gave the recipe for tomato jam
+  - Prompted to do other tasks like Maths homework
+  - Explained it cannot help and gave the list of requests it can respond to.

 you can find the output log [here](./output.txt)